oyvinvo/nginx-reverse-proxy/README.md

 ## Howto

 ### Configure
-Edit nginx.conf and replace the servername with your own.
+Edit nginx.conf and replace the servername and port with your own.

 ### Generate a certificate for HTTPS.
 ```